 - Responding to SMS and email messages

-- Engaging with customers via live chat when the customer was the one to open up the live chat window
+- Engaging with customers via live chat support when the customer was the one to open up the live chat window

 While examples of reactive customer service can be found in virtually any customer-facing business, Zappos executes especially effective reactive customer service.
 Part of their strategy is sending a personalized response to every single email that they receive.
 This level of personalization ensures that the customer feels seen and acknowledged, lending itself to more positive customer experiences.